Alert: Global Health Relief preparing to help survivors of Typhoon Haiyan

 GHR is ready to meet those healthcare needs with its rich reservoir of doctors and great relationships with nurses, physician assistants, pharmacists and other Christian professional organizations.

-To help combat the various and overwhelming logistical needs in a crisis situation, GHR has formed a partnership with the Salvation Army.
-GHR will provide the medical teams needed to meet urgent needs, while the Salvation Army can help with the logistical support through its corps located in more than 150 different countries.
-Through this partnership, GHR’s teams will be able to get their “feet on the ground” as soon as possible in the immediate aftermath of a disaster.
+The Salvation Army and GHR will work together to help combat the various and overwhelming needs in a crisis situation.
+GHR will provide the medical teams needed to meet urgent needs, while the Salvation Army will provide the logistical support through its corps located in more than 150 different countries.
+Through this relationship, GHR’s teams will be able to get their “feet on the ground” as soon as possible in the immediate aftermath of a disaster.

 For more information about this new ministry, click here to read an article written by Dr. David Stevens.

 GHR will be led by a seasoned leadership team with a wealth of experience from around the world.
 When a crisis occurs, that leadership team will identify opportunities where GHR can make a difference in the lives and hearts of victims.